Skip to main content

 • Boosted self-esteem

-Having happier workers is a big plus, but studies show that having a good work–life balance is also a good way to be healthier.
-Increased stress from a poor work–life balance can increase the risk of health issues.
+Happier workers are a big plus, and studies show that a good work–life balance also supports better health.
+Increased stress from a poor work–life balance can raise the risk of health issues.

 What are the factors affecting work–life balance?